- About Us

 In the PGS, a guarantee is provided subject to the guarantee limit that KGF assigns the Creditors and with no KGF evaluation of the beneficiary.
-In this system, the internal evaluation ratings of the Creditors are taken into account and the guarantee is provided subject to a compensation upper-limit on the guarantee amount provided for the portfolio.
+In this system, the internal evaluation ratings of the Creditors are taken into account and the guarantee is provided subject to a cap rate on the guarantee amount provided for the portfolio.

 Can A Business Use Both A Kgf Equity-Backed Guarantee And A Treasury-Backed Guarantee?

 Based on its creditworthiness, a business can make use of both a KGF equity-backed guarantee and a Treasury-backed guarantee separately, subject to the limits specified.

 Can A Business Owner Having More Than One Business Make Use Of Kgf Limits Separately For Each Business They Own?